 The IECD decided to launch activities in France in 2021.
-These activities would have two objectives: To meet the unfulfilled needs in France in the sector
+These activities would have two objectives: To meet the unmet needs in France in the sectors which

-- To meet the unfulfilled, needs in France in the sectors which the IECD focuses on: entrepreneurs, vocational training and education. - To get inspiration from the actions and practices of French development stakeholders in order to enrich the IECD's approach.
+- To meet the unmet needs in France in the sectors which the IECD focuses on: entrepreneurs, vocational training and education. - ► To get inspiration from the actions and practices of French development takeholders in order to enrich the IECD's approach.